SimedruF/Simple_WebAppUI/README.md

 - `about.js`: The JavaScript file for about modal window functionality .
 - `login.js`: The JavaScript file for login modal window functionality.
 - `folding.js`: The JavaScript file for folding list functionality.
+- `switch_theme.js`: The JavaScript file for glide button for switching the theme functionality.

 ## Usage Instructions